alexandrascript/tech-writing-tools/CONTRIBUTION.md

 # Contributing to Tech Writing Tools

-Thanks for considering contributing to the tech writing tools reporsitory.
+Thanks for considering contributing to the tech writing tools repository.
 While I've been collecting these resources for a number of talks in 2019, this can become so much better when influenced by other writers.

 ### Why should you follow these guidelines?